vik-s/quartz/content/projects/newsletter/long form/Gain and Noise in a Cascaded RF System.md

 How do we find the values of the voltage and current noise sources?
 - **Voltage noise**: Short the input terminal to eliminate current noise.
 Measure the output noise, and divide it by the voltage gain (Vout/Vin) to obtain input-referred voltage noise.
 - **Current noise**: Open the input terminal to eliminate voltage noise.
-Measure the output noise, and divide it by the transimpedance gain (Vout/In) to get input-referred current noise.
+Measure the output noise, and divide it by the transimpedance gain (Vout/Iin) to get input-referred current noise.

 > Put *picture showing how voltage and current noise is obtained*
 #### Noise Figure
 For simple circuits, the concept of input-referred noise works nicely.
 For complex RF blocks, finding voltage and transimpedance gain is not trivial.
 Instead, we can define another metric in terms of signal to ratio (SNR).

 If an amplifying RF block has a signal at its input terminal, the amplification increases both the signal and noise by the same level at the output.
 In terms of SNR, nothing has changed from input to the output: SNRin = SNRout.
-This is only assuming that the amplifier itself did not contribute any noise by itself.
+This is only assuming that the amplifier itself did not contribute any noise.

 In reality, in addition to the amplification of input noise, there is noise generated by the RF block.
 As a result, the SNRout is lower than SNRin, which leads itself to a simple definition of noise in terms of Noise Figure (NF) which is given by
 $$NF = \frac{SNR_{in}}{SNR_{out}}$$
 Noise figure is most often expressed in terms of decibels by taking 10xlog(NF).
 A noiseless circuit has a NF=1 or 0dB.
+We will derive this value later.
+### Importance of Source Impedance for Noise Figure

-**Using input-referred noise to calculate NF** However, signal-to-noise ratio is not always convenient to calculate and we can look at noise figure in a more intuitive way if we were to express it only in terms of noise voltages.
+Signal-to-noise ratio is not always convenient to calculate and we can look at noise figure in a more intuitive way if we were to express it only in terms of noise voltages.
 At least for single RF blocks, we know that the relationship between the input and output signal is its voltage gain.
+NF is a metric that defines how much *excess* noise has been added by the circuit block in addition to the noise increase due to voltage amplification.

-Let us dive in a bit deeper with an example.
+Let us dive in a bit deeper with a simple example.
 Take the case of an amplifier with gain Av and input impedance Zi.
 This amplifier is noisy and produces an equivalent output noise voltage Vn,out.
 The amplifier is fed with a supply whose input resistance is Rs, generating a thermal noise 4kTRs.
 This scenario is shown in the figure below.

-Due to the differing impedances Zi and Rs, there is a lower voltage at node X. Instead of SNR, we can use the idea of input-referred noise voltages to find NF as follows.
-1. Find the input-referred noise voltage at node X; the gain from X to the output is Av
-2. Find the input-referred noise voltage at input node; the gain from input to X is ɑ

-We can define noise figure in terms of input-referred noise as follows:
-> NF is the ratio of the input-referred voltage noise to the noise due to the source resistance.

-A point of great importance here is to note that the NF depends on the relative mismatch of the input of the amplifier to the source resistance Rs, as represented by ɑ.
-When we visit amplifier design in a future article, it is important to remember this: **The noise performance of the amplifier depends on the choice of the source matching network**.

 > Put *noise figure of amplifier example*

+- **System Gains**: Due to the differing impedances Zi and Rs, there is voltage division at node X whose ratio is expressed as ɑ.
+So any voltage Vin at the input, is reduced by this factor and appears at the input terminal of the amplifier with a voltage ɑVin.
+This input voltage is further amplified by the amplifier by Av so that the output signal is ɑAv times Vin.
+- **Amplification of input noise**: The thermal noise power of the source resistance is 4kTRs.
+Due to the mismatched impedance at the input, the noise power appearing at the terminals of the amplifier is ɑ-squared times 4kTRs, which is further amplified by Av-squared due to the gain of the amplifier.
+This is the noise at the output due to input thermal noise alone.
+In addition, the amplifier adds voltage noise due to its own noisy internals, which adds to the thermal noise at the output.
+- **Total input-referred noise**: The total noise at the output can be input-referred all the way back to Vin.
+First, the total output noise is divided by Av-squared, and then again by ɑ-squared.
+A useful observation is that the input-referred noise is low if:
+	- The gain Av of the amplifier is high, or
+	- ɑ is high, which happens if the input impedance of the amplifier is much greater than Rs.
+If Zi is high enough, ɑ approaches 1.

+We can then calculate NF as **the ratio of the total input-referred noise to the noise due to the source resistance at the input**.
+It is clear from the equation that the lowest NF can go is unity.

+It is important to recognize that the NF depends on the relative mismatch of the input of the amplifier to the source resistance Rs, as represented by ɑ.
+When we visit amplifier design in a future article, it is important to remember this: **the noise performance of the amplifier depends on the choice of the source matching network**.
-**Noise Figure in a Cascaded RF System**
+### Noise Figure in a Cascaded RF System

+Now let us add another stage of amplification to the system as shown in the figure.

+> Put *picture of 2 cascaded stages*

+The gain of each stage is Av1 and Av2, respectively.
+Each amplifier has an input resistance Rin1 and Rin2, and output resistance Rout1 and Rout2.
+For simplicity, let us assume that the amplifier impedances are purely real.
+In reality, they are not, but imaginary part can be tuned out with passive matching components.

+By using the same principles in the preceding section to calculate NF, the composite NF of the system can be shown to be
+$$
+NF_{2-stage}= NF_1 + \frac{NF_2 -1}{A_{P1}}
+$$
+Here, NF1 and NF2 are the noise figures of the first and second stage, respectively.
+AP1 is the "available gain" which we defined in an earlier article as

+> The maximum output power you can get from the device, when you provide all the power from the source to it.

+The maximum output power is only possible when the specific amplification stage is presented with a matched load at its output.
+Similarly, all the source power can only be obtained if the input of the amplification stage is matched to the source.
+Basically, available power is about as much power as you can get from the amplifier in matched conditions.

+If you are up to a challenge, you can use the principles of NF in this article along with the right definition of available power to derive the above equation yourself (or just look at chapter 2 in RF Microelectronics by Behzad Razavi.)

+We drew symbols for an amplifier just to explain the idea, but in reality, the cascaded blocks can really be anything - amplifier, mixer, etc., or even passive devices like attenuators and filters.
+This equation applies to all such cases.
+### Friis Equation
+But without attempting too much math, we will extend this to 'n' RF cascaded blocks and write down what is known as the Friis equation for a general case of cascaded RF components each with its own NF and available gain.
+$$
+NF_{total}= 1 + (NF_1-1) + \frac{NF_2 -1}{A_{P1}} + \frac{NF_3 -1}{A_{P1}A_{P2}}+ \frac{NF_n -1}{A_{P1}...A_{P(n-1)}}
+$$
+The implications of this equation are quite significant for RF system design:
+1. **NF of 1st block is important**: Most of the total NF comes from the NF of the first component in the signal chain.
+This is why low-noise amplifiers (LNAs) are placed as close as possible to the antenna.
+Any losses in filters and switches before the LNA have massive impact on the noise of the overall system.
+Such RF front end components that come before the LNA are designed to have extremely low loss.
+2. **Gain of the 1st block should be high**: As long as gain of the first block AP1 is high enough, the NF of the second block in the chain matters significantly less.
+Each subsequent block in the chain is decreasingly significant to the overall NF.
+3. **Noise amplification due to loss**: If the available gain is less than unity, then the noise of the following stage is amplified when referred back to the input of that lossy stage.

+For a passive component with insertion loss, the noise figure of the component is equal to the insertion loss.
+For example, if there is a filter with 1 dB insertion loss followed by an LNA with 2 dB NF, Friis' equation says that the total NF is 3 dB.

+The Friis equation is useful for a qualitative understanding of how cascading affects total NF.
+In practice, the available gain and noise figure of each stage may not be known.
+An example is where you have a two-stage amplifier built on an integrated circuit where the interface between the stages is not matched.
+In such cases, it is hard to use this equation directly and you're better off using EDA tools to evaluate total NF.

 [[projects/newsletter/long form/CascadingRFblocks.excalidraw]]